Shadow-bro/C/README.md

-5. Write a program to find largest and smallest element in the given array elements.
+5  Write a program to find largest and smallest element in the given array elements.

-#include<stdio.h>
+#include stdio.h

-#include<conio.h>
+#include conio.h

 void main()